MohammadMaftoun/YOLO-and-Its-Applications/README.md

 The description highlights the main components and functionalities that the repository will offer:

     YOLOv5 Implementation:
         This guides to a specific, highly optimized version of YOLO (v5), known for its balance of speed and accuracy.
-Due to its effectiveness in various tasks, YOLOv5 is often used in production systems.
+Due to its effectiveness in various tasks, YOLOv5 is often employed in production systems.
     Pretrained Models:
         The repository provides access to pre-trained YOLO models trained on large, publicly available datasets like COCO or Pascal VOC.
 These pre-trained models can detect a wide range of object classes out of the box and are useful for immediate use or transfer learning.
     Custom Dataset Training: